 I have heard this story many times with potential clients and as much as I would love to create a Trust for them and gladly take their money, I explain to them it is not always necessary and they can keep their money for something else.
 You can pick your chin up from off the floor.
 Yes, I am an attorney who just told you something that would make me money may not be necessary and to keep your money.

-There are many reasons to create a trust; however your particular situation may not be one of them.
-If a client wants one for the heck of it I am more than happy to prepare it, but before anyone makes that decision, they should be will educated to determine if it is in fact necessary.
+There are many reasons to create a trust; however, your particular situation may not be one of them.
+If a client wants one for the heck of it I am more than happy to prepare it, but before anyone makes that decision, they should be well educated to determine if it is in fact necessary.

 5 Reasons You Need A Trust:

-- Privacy.
 When someone dies and we go through the court process, we must file their Last Will and Testament with the county clerk’s office.
 This Will is public record, meaning anyone can go to the clerk’s office and make a copy of the Will.
-Furthermore, it may be necessary to file a document called, Inventory, Appraisement and List of Claims, that literally lists every asset that individual owned.
-This document must show the specifics of each asset, for example it will list the account, bank and exact balance in the account as of the date of death.
+Furthermore, it may be necessary to file a document called, Inventory, Appraisement and List of Claims, which literally lists every asset that an individual owned.
+This document must show the specifics of each asset, for example, it will list the account, bank, and exact balance in the account as of the date of death.
 In order to protect your privacy, you can place your assets in a Trust while you are alive.
 You maintain full use of the assets in the Trust but the Trust remains completely private.
 It is only shared with those of your choosing.

 Remember to always consult with a qualified estate planning attorney to determine if a Trust is right for you.
 The best advice I can give you is to be educated as you meet with estate planning attorneys.
 Although there are many reasons to create a Trust, those discussed above are the most common reasons why one may be necessary or recommended.